Best Practices for Keyword Research

 Definition of Keywords

 Keywords are specific words or phrases people enter into search engines when looking for information, products, or services online.
-They are the foundation of online content because they act as the bridge between what users are searching for and the content that provides answers or solutions.
+They are the basis of online content because they act as the bridge between what users are searching for and the content that provides answers or solutions.
 Keywords matter because they determine whether your content will be visible to your target audience and how effectively you can reach them.

 Importance of Keyword Research